 You’re probably thinking: doesn’t honey have more calories in it than table or raw sugar?
 Yes, it does.
 However, honey does wonders for you in the blood sugar department.
 It provides you with magnesium, potassium, and B vitamins, as well as anti-fungal and anti-bacterial agents that aid in digestion.
-The different flavors of honey will provide you with the desired options for taste, and allow you to mix up your routine from time to time.
+The different flavors of honey will provide you with the desired options for taste and allow you to mix up your routine from time to time.
 Keep in mind that this is raw honey, not processed honey.

 Maple syrup also sounds like a sugar-coated trap, but it isn’t.
 Much like its close relative, raw honey, all-natural maple syrup offers many vitamins that we lose out on in our diets and has added digestive benefits.
 Also known as “nature’s syrup,” this healthy option targets heart health and the male reproductive system.
 Maple syrup also has a unique flavor, so it may take some getting used to in your coffee.

 If you aren’t comfortable with sweeteners that have a higher calorie count than table sugar, perhaps Stevia is a better alternative.
 It’s extracted from the Stevia rebaudiana plant found in South America and has been used for centuries for medicinal purposes.
 More importantly, it’s about two hundred times sweeter than sugar and still has zero calories.
-Many people are put off by Stevia’s aftertaste, but if you can adjust to it, it’s the right pick for you.
+Many people are put off by Stevia’s aftertaste, but if you can adjust to it, it could be the right pick for you.
 Stevia is also very easy to find in your local grocery store and online.

 Try not to be put off by the name, as erythritol has just as many health benefits as Stevia and other leading competitors.
 It’s essentially a sugar alcohol that’s extracted from various fruits, and is void of any specific fruity flavors.
 In fact, many reviewers have noted that the aftertaste is very mild compared to Stevia.
 If you aren’t looking to change your vitamin intake or your blood sugar, erythritol has virtually zero effect, positive or negative, on your health.
 We can consider it healthy because it doesn’t have the negative effects that regular sugar does.